 Not only do essential oils help to reduce your exposure to toxins, but they also can take the place of many over-the-counter remedies.
 With more than 70,000 chemical constituents able to support the body’s natural functions, essential oils can be your best option for healing.
 For promoting liver health, I like to use Rosemary, Geranium, Helichrysum, Turmeric, Frankincense, and citrus oils.

-For more information on how to support your body with essential oils, grab my best-selling book, The Essential Oils Hormone Solution.
+For more information on how to support your body naturally, grab my best-selling book, The Essential Oils Hormone Solution.